Raziur306/Raziur306/README.md

-- 👋 Hi, I’m Md Raziur Rahaman Ronju
+- 👋 Hi, I’m Md.
+Raziur Rahaman Ronju
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning competivie programming and android app development.
 - 📫 Email: 20103067@iubat.edu

 <!---
 Raziur306/Raziur306 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.